-Wesley D. Avram, Stephen Merrell Clement - E. William Muehl Assistant Professor of Communications.
+Wesley D. Avram, Stephen Merrell Clement-E. William Muehl Assistant Professor of Communications.
 Professor Avram's interests integrate rhetoric and philosophical theology with preaching and ministry.
 Most recently senior pastor of the First Presbyterian Church, Wilmette, Illinois, he has been college chaplain at Bates College and taught at Bates and Northwestern.
-Articles have appeared in venues as varied as The Journal of Religious Ethics, New Oxford Review, and Sojourners.
-Professor Avram has received preaching prizes from The Christian Century Foundation and Princeton Seminary and research grants from Princeton Seminary, the N.E.H., and The Louisville Institute.
+His articles have appeared in venues as varied as The Journal of Religious Ethics, New Oxford Review, and Sojourners.
+Professor Avram has received preaching prizes from The Christian Century Foundation and Princeton Seminary and research grants from Princeton Seminary, the N.E.H., The Louisville Institute, and the Center for Theology and the Natural Sciences.
+He is the contributing editor for Anxious About Empire: Theological Reflections on the New Global Realities and author of the forthcoming Where the Light Shines Through: Discerning God in Everyday Life.
 Special studies at the Hebrew University, Ecumenical Institute at Tantur, University of Chicago, and Yale.
-B.S., with distinction, Northwestern University; M.Div., Princeton Seminary; Ph.D., Northwestern.
+B.S., Northwestern University; M.Div., Princeton Seminary; Ph.D., Northwestern University.